Una Marson: London, 1932–1936

-Jamaica (1936–38)
+Jamaica, 1936–1938

 Marson returned to Jamaica in 1936, where one of her goals was to promote national literature.
 One step she took in achieving this goal was to help create the Kingston Readers and Writers Club, as well as the Kingston Drama Club.
-She also founded the Jamaica Save the Children Fund, an organization that raised funds to give the poorer children money to get a basic education.
+She also founded the Jamaica Save the Children Fund, an organization that raised funds to give poorer children money for a basic education.

 In promoting Jamaican literature, Marson published Moth and the Star in 1937.
-Many poems in that volume demonstrate how despite the media's portrayal that black women have inferior beauty when compared to the whites, black women should still be confident in their own physical beauty.
+Many poems in that volume argue that, despite the media's portrayal that black women were less beautiful than white women, they should be confident about their own beauty.
 This theme is seen in "Cinema Eyes", "Little Brown Girl", "Black is Fancy" and "Kinky Hair Blues".
-However, Marson herself was affected by the stereotype of superior white beauty; Marson herself, her biographer tells us, within months of her arrival in Britain "stopped straightening her hair and went natural".
+Marson herself had been affected by the stereotype of superior white beauty; her biographer tells us that within months of her arrival in Britain she "stopped straightening her hair and went natural".

-Going along with her feminist principles, Marson worked with Louise Bennett to create another play called London Calling, which was about a woman who moved to London to further her education.
-However, the woman later became homesick and returned to Jamaica.
+Going along with her feminist principles, Marson worked with Louise Bennett to create another play called London Calling, which was about a woman who moved to London to further her education, but later became homesick and returned to Jamaica.
 This play shows how the main character is a "strong heroine" for being able to "force herself to return to London" in order to finish her education there.
 Also in the feminist vein, Marson wrote Public Opinion, contributing to the feminist column.

 Marson's third play, Pocomania, is about a woman named Stella who is looking for an exciting life.
 Critics suggest that this play is significant because it demonstrates how an "Afro-religious cult" affects middle-class women.
 Pocomania is also one of Marson's most important works because she was able to put the essence of Jamaican culture into it.
 Critics such as Ivy Baxter said that "Pocomania was a break in tradition because it talked about a cult from the country", and, as such, it represented a turning point in what was acceptable on the stage.

 In 1937, Marson wrote a poem called "Quashie comes to London", which is the perspective of England in a Caribbean narrative.
 In Caribbean dialect, quashie means gullible or unsophisticated.
 Although initially impressed, Quashie becomes disgusted with England because there is not enough good food there.
 The poem shows how, although England has good things to offer, it is Jamaican culture that Quashie misses, and therefore Marson implies that England is supposed to be "the temporary venue for entertainment".
 The poem shows how it was possible for a writer to implement Caribbean dialect in a poem, and it is this usage of local dialect that situates Quashie's perspective of England as a Caribbean perspective.